-A heat sink is a device that incorporates either a fan or some other means to keep a hot component, such as a processor, cool.
+A heat sink is a device that incorporates a fan or another mechanism to reduce the temperature of a hardware component (e.g., processor).
 There are two heat sink types: active and passive.
-The picture to the right is an example of a heat sink that has both active and passive cooling mechanisms.
+The picture is an example of a heat sink with both active and passive cooling mechanisms.

 Active heat sink

-Active heat sinks utilize the computer's power supply and most typically, fans.
+Active heat sinks utilize the computer's power supply and may include a fan.
 Sometimes these types of heat sinks are referred to as an HSF, which is short for heat sink and fan.
-There are also liquid cooling systems, which have become more popular in recent years.
+There are also liquid cooling systems, which have become popular in recent years.

-Tip: If you are looking to purchase a fan heat sink, we recommend those with ball bearing motors as they often last much longer than sleeve bearings.
+If you are looking to purchase a fan heat sink, we recommend those with ball bearing motors as they often last longer than sleeve bearings.

 Passive heat sink